DataResearchLabs/my_test_case_manager/README.md

 1. [Click here for download](https://github.com/DataResearchLabs/my_test_case_manager/blob/main/download/my_test_case_manager.xlsx)
 2. Then click the download button
 3. Save the downloaded file in a directory of your choosing.
+You should probably save the first copy of "my_test_case_manager.xlsx" as a template that you never alter.
+Instead, paste a copy of that file into new project folders and rename the file accordingly (e.g.: "mtcm_project_X.xlsx").
 <br>
-You should probably save the first copy of "my_test_case_manager.xlsx" as a template that you never alter.
-Instead, paste a copy of that file into new project folders and rename the file accordingly (e.g.: "mtcm_project_X.xlsx").<br>
 To download examples of the tool in use with sample data from this repository's /samples folder, [click here for samples](https://github.com/DataResearchLabs/my_test_case_manager/tree/main/samples), then click the sample file you want, and finally click the download button.
 <br>
 <br>